-"Mummies are one of wonders of ancient Egyptian history.
+Mummies are one of wonders of ancient Egyptian history.
 Mummies have attracted special attention because they are human bodies that were maintained via mummification for thousands of years.
-They were regarded as an interesting historical object and displayed at museums.
-At our present time, with worldwide recognition of human right and human dignity, the question of displaying mummies at museums as an object with other historical objects should raise some concern.
+They were regarded as an interesting historical object and displayed in museums.
+At our present time, with worldwide recognition of human right and human dignity, the question of displaying mummies in museums as objects with other historical objects should raise some concern.

 Aisha is a current PhD candidate in Museum Studies at University of Leicester (since February 2016).
-She has previously studied for an MA in Museum Studies at University of Leicester, and works both as a Curator Assistant at New Walk Museum and at Qatar Museums Authority.
+She has previously studied for an MA in Museum Studies at University of Leicester, and worked both as a Curator Assistant at New Walk Museum and at Qatar Museums Authority.